-Lesotho borders status: CLOSED.
+Lesotho borders status: OPEN.

 We’ll be updating this page regularly as information relating to COVID-19 comes to hand, so please continue to check in here.

 Gauteng leisure travel restrictions as of Monday 28 June 2021.
 Travel into and out of Gauteng is permitted only for work, for the transport of goods, for funerals or to return home.